Declan Costello: Judicial career

-Although the Fine Gael/Labour coalition had expanded social investment and broadened the tax base in Ireland, its more ambitious plans were halted by the 1973 oil crisis as well as by the deepening of the Troubles in Northern Ireland.
-A by-election in Dublin South-West in 1976 signalled that his own seat was in danger, and Costello responded he would not try to be re-elected.
-Instead, Liam Cosgrove made him a judge of the high court in May 1977.
+Although the Fine Gael–Labour coalition had expanded social investment and broadened the tax base in Ireland, its more ambitious plans were halted by the 1973 oil crisis as well as by the deepening of the Troubles in Northern Ireland.
+A by-election in Dublin South-West in 1976 signalled that his seat was in danger, and Costello responded he would not try to be re-elected.
+In May 1977, he resigned as attorney general and as a TD and was appointed as a judge of the high court.

 As a judge, Costello was described as "stern, meticulous and industrious".
 He specialised in equity.
 In response to growing paramilitarism, Costello developed "sophisticated asset-freezing orders and search warrants".
 One tendency for which Costello was noted, was for early case decisions as to the rights and wrongs of each party's intentions, and encouraging the applicable barrister to make a satisfactory legal argument.
-Costello did not care much for precedent; instead he favoured "creative use of technicalities" and his decisions were considered all but appeal-proof.
-A number of Costello's decisions on intellectual property were cited internationally.
+Costello did not care much for precedent; instead, he favoured "creative use of technicalities" and his decisions were considered all but appeal-proof.
+Several Costello's decisions on intellectual property were cited internationally.

-Following the Whiddy Island disaster in 1979, in which 50 people lost their lives in an oil tanker explosion, Costello became the tribunal's head created to investigate the matter.
+Following the Whiddy Island disaster in 1979, in which 50 people lost their lives in an oil tanker explosion, Costello was appointed to lead a tribunal of inquiry to investigate the matter.
 His report on the incident was highly critical of the two international companies responsible for handling the tanker (TotalEnergies and Gulf Oil), but also of a terminal controller on-site as well as the Irish authorities for failing to supervise safety practices.
 Costello was subsequently praised for his speedy but thorough handling of the investigation.